munificent/craftinginterpreters/book/scanning.md

 With that in place, our application shell is ready.
 Once we have a Scanner class with a `scanTokens()` method, we can start running it.
-Before we get to that, let's talk about these mysterious "tokens".
+Before we get to that, let's get more precise about what tokens are.

-## Tokens and Lexemes
+## Lexemes and Tokens

 Here's a line of Lox code: